 1.4.8-A Question: If the finding involves the malfunction (either a spurious operation due to a hot short or the failure to operate due to fire damage) of two or more components located in the main control board (MCB) (MCB includes any panels in the horseshoe area or within the line of sight of the operators), is all of the internal cabinet wiring in the MCB qualified (such as per IEEE-383) and are the components located at least 8.2 feet (2.5 meters) apart?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to the next question.

-1.4.8-B Question: If the finding involves the malfunction (either a spurious operation due to a hot short or the failure to operate due to fire damage) of two or more components that are not located in the , are the components located in nonadjacent cabinets?
+1.4.8-B Question: If the finding involves the malfunction (either a spurious operation due to a hot short or the failure to operate due to fire damage) of two or more components that are not located in the MCB, are the components located in nonadjacent cabinets?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to the next question.

 1.4.8-C Question: If the finding involves a single fire scenario in the MCR, did the deficiency exist for 1 hour or less?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to Step 1.5.

-Step 1.5 - Screen Based on Licensee Fire PRA Results
+Step 1.5 - Screen Based on Licensee Fire Probabilistic Risk Assessment (PRA) Results

 Step 1.5.1: Screen by Licensee Fire PRA-based Risk Evaluation

-1.5.1-A Question: Does the plant have a fire PRA capable of adequately evaluating the risk associated with the finding, as determined by a SRA?
+1.5.1-A Question: Does the plant have a fire PRA capable of adequately evaluating the risk associated with the finding, as determined by a Senior Reactor Analyst (SRA)?
 O Yes – Continue to the next question.
 O No – Continue to Phase 2 evaluation.

-1.5.1-B Question: Does the licensee’s risk-based evaluation for this fire finding indicate a ∆CDF of less than 1E-6, and is the evaluation result accepted by an SRA?
+1.5.1-B Question: Does the licensee’s risk-based evaluation for this fire finding indicate a change in core damage frequency (∆CDF) of less than 1E-6, and is the evaluation result accepted by an SRA?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to Phase 2 or 3 evaluation, as determined by the SRA.

 Basis for screening based on licensee’s fire PRA-based risk evaluation: